Associate Professor and Program Chair, International Environmental Policy; Director, Center for the Blue Economy

 Areas of Interest

 Dr. Scorse believes strongly that the innovation in public policy is in the implementation since we already have the basic theories worked out about what we need to do; the difficult part is the how.
-To that end, he believes a greater understanding of psychology, sociological, communication, and political economy are needed, because there is a lot of power and inertia behind the status quo.
-Dr. Scorse also believes strongly that along with shifting our energy systems away from fossil fuels to renewable sources, just as important for sustainability is a shift away from animal foods to a plant-based lifestyle is needed to achieve true sustainability.
+To that end, he believes a greater understanding of psychology, sociological, communication, and political economy are needed, as there is a lot of power and inertia behind the status quo.
+Dr. Scorse is convinced that along with shifting our energy systems away from fossil fuels to renewable sources, a shift away from animal foods towards a plant-based lifestyle is needed to achieve true sustainability.

 - PhD in Agricultural and Resource Economics, University of California, Berkeley, 2005